ChrisKlug/web-dev-workshop/labs/lab16/lab16.md

 If you run the test, it will come back as red.
 The reason is obviously because there is no authenticated user called __test__.

-The way to fix that, is to pass in a basic auth header to the endpoint.
+The way to fix that is to pass in a basic auth header to the endpoint.
 But, instead of doing that in the test, you can configure the `TestHelper` to do it for you.
-And as most tests will want to have a logged in user, but not all, you need to make it configurable.
+And as most tests will want to have a logged-in user, but not all, you need to make it configurable.

 Open the __TestHelper.cs__ file in the __WebDevWorkshop.Testing__ project, and locate the second, simpler `ExecuteTest()` method again.